QwikDev/qwik/CONTRIBUTING.md

 ### Fast build

-It will build all JS and all packages, but Rust.
+It will build all JS and all packages, but not Rust.

 ```shell
 pnpm build